Nuclear family can’t contain or constrain fatherly love

 Charles Eisenstein taught me that yes, it’s possible to ask hard questions and prod power structures with grace, wisdom, and the courage to envision a more balanced path forward.

-Eckhart Tolle taught me to know, heal, and be gentle with, but aware of, my ego.
+Eckhart Tolle taught me to know, heal, be gentle with and aware of my ego.

-Black Elk made vivid for me the darkest sides of “Manifest Destiny,” and revealed to me fundamental truths about the country I call home.
+Black Elk made vivid the darkest sides of “Manifest Destiny” and revealed fundamental truths about the country I call home.

-People whose ancestors were systematically forced apart by the United States cannot afford to prioritize the cultural constraints and obvious limitations of the nuclear family.
+People whose ancestors were systematically forced apart cannot afford to prioritize the cultural constraints and obvious limitations of the nuclear family.
 It is not the only model for family.
 Cultures across the world, past and present, have shared the responsibility of parenthood — and that structure is making a modern comeback for good reason.

-I used to think growing up without a father was a detriment to my life.
-But really, it’s given me a valuable, realist’s perspective, and the authority to call a spade a spade.
-The nuclear family is an unsustainable, unrealistic, and purposefully exclusionary construct — engineered to maintain hierarchy and a specific, patriarchal order.
+I used to think growing up without a father was a detriment to my life, but it’s given me a valuable, realist perspective.
+The nuclear family is an often unrealistic and purposefully exclusionary construct — engineered to maintain hierarchy and a specific patriarchal order.

 We don’t have to live that way to be well, and we don’t have to be in nuclear family to be fathered.
 I know because on the other side of 30 years without my biological father, I am okay because I was and continue to be loved by many fathers.